 I’m living in Madrid now.
-I’ve been here for a little over two weeks, and it’s such a beautiful city.
+I’ve been here for a little under two weeks, and it’s such a beautiful city.
 Everyday I wake up and feel as if I am living in some dream.
 I have met so many kind people, got lost in the metro, and even visited an Egyptian temple.
 I’m a little lonely and homesick even though I don’t really want to go home.
 Some days I have tons of adventures with all the new friends that I am meeting, and others I would give anything to be back in the Pacific Northwest rain.

 One of the things that I have so appreciated in my time here so far is my host family.
 They welcomed me with open arms and have been so helpful in making the transition to Spain.
 The girls that I take care of may fight a little as all siblings do, but we have so much fun playing games and trying and failing to make food.
 I am grateful for everything in my life that has lead me here, and I hope to make the most of Madrid.

 I want to write more about what has been going on but for now I’ll leave you with a video that I made about my first week here.